 Where possible we will endeavour to ensure that children can carry their own emergency medicines and relevant devices or have easy access to allow for quick self-medication.
 This will be determined on their age and maturity.
-We will agree with relevant healthcare professionals/parent the appropriate level of supervision required and document this in their healthcare or asthma plan.
-Two signatures will still be required from trained staff to state that the medication was taken correctly.
+We will agree with relevant healthcare professionals/parent the appropriate level of supervision required and document this in their healthcare plan.
+Two signatures will still be required to state that the medication was taken correctly.